Oracle has made some changes to invoices to reflect our recent branding changes.

 Oracle has established email as the invoice delivery standard.
 Once the product delivers or services activate, an invoice generates and goes to the Bill To contact email address provided on the order.
 If the account has a Dunning or Account Contact on file, they are copied as well.

-A contract amendment is required to change the frequency of your billing, Please contact your Sales representative or Billing Support.
+A contract amendment is required to change the frequency of your billing.
+Please contact your Sales representative.

 To update billing information, please contact Billing Support for assistance.

 To request a new tax ID number on your invoice, please contact Billing Support.
-Be sure to include the corrected tax ID number in your request.
+Be sure to include the corrected tax ID number and VAT certificate (if applicable) as an attachment in your request.

 No. Oracle issues invoices based on the terms of your contract.